alexzorila/artifact-cruncher/README.md

 # Artifact Cruncher 2
 Crunch artifacts found in Forensic Triage Images to Plaso format ready for Timesketch ingestion.
 Script optimised for ease of use and speed.
 * $MFT parsed separately using MFTECmd
-* Remaning triage ZIP parsed using Plaso
+* Remaining Triage ZIP parsed using Plaso
 * Output merged into .plaso file
 * Optimized for usage with WSL2